Lucius1024/Clean-Install-Ubuntu-15-Guide/README.md

 1. Insert the USB drive into the computer that you will be installing Ubuntu on.
 2. Restart the computer.
 As soon as the first text appears on the screen, press the appropriate button to enter your BIOS/system setup which is usually one of the following keys: F1, F2, Del, Esc, F10, F11, or F12.
-3. Once in the BIOS change the option for boot sequence to boot from the USB drive you installed Ubunutu on.
+3. Once inside the BIOS Enter administaror password to change boot sequence from the HD to the USB drive you installed Ubunutu on.
 4. Once the boot order is changed restart your computer.
 5. Wait a minute or two, an install window will appear.
 6. Select "Install Ubuntu" and wait for it to load.